DanielJDupont/react-animejs-wrapper/readme.md

 ## Easy to Use Examples

-Make sure to include your import for each file that uses Anime tags:
+Make sure to include your import:

 ```txt
 import Anime from 'react-anime-wrapper